Transport

 A ride-hailing app is only useful if payment works at the end of the trip.
 Prepare payment before booking, and do not rely on one method only.

-Depending on your setup, Didi may offer international card options or work through other payment paths.
+Depending on your setup, DiDi may offer international card options or work through other payment paths.
 Availability can vary, so treat payment as something to test early, not something to discover after a long ride.

 • Add an international card if the app offers it for your account.